ymadoff/ryba/spark/client/check.coffee.md

 ## Validate Spark installation with Pi-example in yarn-cluster mode
 The yarn cluster mode makes the driver part of the spark submitted program to run inside yarn.
-In this mode the driver is the yarn application master.
+In this mode the driver is the yarn application master (running inside yarn)

     module.exports.push name: 'Spark Client # Check', timeout: -1, label_true: 'CHECKED', handler: (ctx, next) ->